terrapower/armi/mat-props/README.rst

 .. code-block:: bash

-    cd armi/matProps
+    cd mat-props

     mkdir dist
     pip wheel . -w dist/

-And now, in the directory `armi/matProps/dist/` you will have several wheels, but one of them will be the one you want:
+And now, in the directory `mat-props/dist/` you will have several wheels, but one of them will be the one you want:
 `mat_props-1.2.3-py3-none-any.whl`.